Close The Door on Inefficiency

 Recognizing the need for a more effective solution, WAVE carried out a detailed analysis showing the reduction in cold air spillage form retrofitted doors and “True-Doored” cases.
 The results of this study clearly showed that open display cases with doors retrofitted although the evaporating temperature can be increased, and duty will reduce but savings will not be optimal.
 However, ‘True-Doored’ cases – designed to operate with doors and have much improved airflow for use with doors.
 In addition, the study quantified the effect of doors in reducing the heat requirement for the store as they prevented cold air from escaping and warm air from entering.

 The next stage in the project involved WAVE measuring the impact that chilled doors have on the refrigeration plant.
-This involved assessing the energy consumption and modelling performance for different display case options – Open display cases and Doored display cases.
+This involved assessing the energy consumption modelling for different display case options – Open display cases and Doored display cases.
 The positive impact on heating load was quantified by determining the cooling effect of various display case options and apportioning this load to be offset by an air source heat pump.
 The resulting difference in refrigeration and heating energy consumption associated with the display cases used has a profound effect on the total energy consumption.

 With the impact on the store modelled the next step was to evaluate the impact on capital cost and return on investment.
 After a detailed assessment WAVE found that on average cabinet costs in a store with doored cabinets cost 52% more than ones with open fronted cases.
-However, to offset this the reduction in overall refrigeration capacity for the store reduced by 67%.
+However, to offset this the reduction in overall refrigeration capacity for the store reduced from 67%.
 This had the effect of reducing the overall cost of refrigeration plant on average by 27%.
 So overall the combined impact on CAPEX (Capital expenditure) was on average a 5% increase.

 Finally, the last step was to review the total cost of ownership and life cycle costs to demonstrate the return on investment for the doored cabinets.